david-grs/david-grs.github.io/_posts/2016-12-15-heap_fragmentation_micro_benchmark.markdown

 The tragedy
 -----------
 *At some point*, you decide to re-order the function calls.
-You don't know why &mdash; just for convenience, because it is nicer like that.
+You don't know why &mdash; just for convenience.
 And boom.
-You didn't expect *anything* to change because you were staring these numbers for hours... but you now get:
+You didn't expect *anything* to change because you have been at staring these numbers for hours... but now you get:

 `100000 iterations of umap<int, int>::emplace() took 1143ms`